A Service-Center Tool to Identify, Connect, and Configure E-bikes cover

 Observing the Root Cause

 Software-hardware research requires following how users actually move through a physical workflow, not just observing interface interactions.
-The root cause here was never the UI — it was fragmented data.
+The root cause here was never the UI — it was fragmented data and a missing end-to-end flow.

 The Best Solution